g-gaston/eks-anywhere/designs/in-place-upgrades-eksa.md

 #### Validating the upgrade request
 This first iteration of EKS-A in-place upgrades won't implement the full spectrum of changes that can be requested through the CAPI API.
 We will focus on kubernetes version upgrades, which requires updates to the k8s version, CoreDNS version, kube-proxy version and etcd version fields (this fields are in the KCP and MachineDeployment and are reflected in the Machine and KubeadmConfig).
 Any other field change will end up in a rejected upgrade request.
 For rejected requests, we could configure CAPI to follow a fallback strategy, or just surface an error.
 TBD: follow up will be needed by implementers.

 However, even for this limited set of allowed changes, there is still a challenge.
-What happen if a node is taken down and CAPI replaces it?
+What happens if a node is taken down and CAPI replaces it?
 It will create a new one using the template configured in the infra (Tinkerbell) machine template.
 This will still be pointing to the old one (remember we only allowed updates to component version fields), which means this node will come up with an old Kubernetes version.

-TODO: continue writing this section.
+This might or might not work depending on the version skew (a patch version skew will work, a multiple minor version skew might not).

+There are a few ways to go about this:
+1. Allow changes to the infra machine template template field.
+The in-place upgrade strategy will accept requests that change kubernetes component versions and the template, updating the infra machine object after the upgrade to reflect this change.
+These presents a couple challenges:
+   1. The infra machine will reflect a template that wasn't really used for that specific machine.
+Any new updates/changes baked into the template that weren't present in the previous one will be missing in this machine, which can confuse operators looking to troubleshoot something.
+   2. Some infra machines might be immutable.
+This doesn't include `TinkerbellMachine` so for this baremetal implementation this pattern works.
+But it might not work in the future for other providers.
+2. Keep the infra machine template unchanged but perform an in-place upgrade on any new machine that is brought up with the old template.
+This requires the node to come up first, which means it only solves the problem for a version skew between the cluster and the template allowed by kubeadm.
+In addition, it requires a way to signal to our new controllers that this new machines require an in-place upgrade.
+3. Make CAPI ignore differences between the infra machine template for a particular node group (CP or `MachineDeployment`) and the template in the infra machine object.
+This way, we could update the infra machine template so new machines get created with the new template but we avoid the need of having to patch the existing infra machine objects.
+This will require some changes in the CAPI API and/or contracts so KCP and MachineDeployment controllers handle this scenario appropriately.

+More thought is required in this area so it will require a follow up.

 ### Upgrading MachineDeployments
 We will have a `WorkersKubeadmUpgrade` CRD and implement a controller to reconcile it.
 This controller will be responsible for orchestrating the upgrade of the worker nodes: controlling the node sequence, define the upgrade steps required for each node and updating the CAPI objects (`Machine`, `KubeadmConfig`, etc.) after each node is upgraded.